sussmanLab/cellGPU/README.md

 There are two underlying routines for computing full Delaunay triangulation of non-periodic and periodoc point sets.
 In default operation of the code, the routines called are all part of the CGAL library, and that should be cited [at least CGAL, Computational Geometry Algorithms Library, http://www.cgal.org].
 In less-ideal operations the user can call a naive $(O(N^{1.5}))$ Bowyer-Watson algorithm based off of Paul Bourke's Triangulate code: paulbourke.net/papers/triangulate (Pan-Pacific Computer Conference, Beijing, China)

+##CURRENT LIMITATION

+At the moment everything is optimized assuming the box is square.
+For this assumption to change, many edits would need to be made to the DelaunayCGAL and especially cellListGPU class.
+Also the grid class, and some changes in how higher-level classes interact with this objects.

 ##Directory structure